kylejones200/psis_4700_applied_ai/webslides/weekdetail_Multimodal-AI.md

 ## Business Value

-Quality control from image + text logs.
+Quality control from image + text logs
-Call center analytics from audio + sentiment.
+Call center analytics from audio + sentiment
 Media search by combining words and visuals

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.